MonsterGirl’s 150 Days of Classic Horror # 115 Play Misty for Me 1971/ That Cold Day in the Park 1969 & Reflection of Fear 1973

 “Then came a film which was a landmark, professionally and personally: A Reflection of Fear, directed by promising filmmaker William A. Fraker, who had been nominated for several Oscars as a director of photography, and who had directed Monte Walsh with Lee Marvin and Jeanne Moreau, one of the last great and underestimated westerns.
 Sondra Locke plays the mysterious and unbalanced “ ˜Marguerite’, a girl of sixteen.

-This is the underrated cult film star Sandra Locke's first film… She was perfectly unorthodox as the odd Agatha Jackson alongside Colleen Camp in DEATH GAME 1977 where they hold actor Seymour Cassel hostage as they play mind games with him.
+This is the first film of underrated cult star Sandra Locke.
+She was perfectly unorthodox, as the odd Agatha Jackson alongside Colleen Camp in DEATH GAME 1977, where they held actor Seymour Cassel hostage and played mind games with him.
 As Marguerite, she is perfectly chilling in her debut.

-Sandra Locke is the captivating young sylph, Marguerite, Robert Shaw portrays her estranged father Michael.
-Mary Ure (Shaw’s real-life wife at the time) is her mother Katherine.
-Swedish actress Signe Hasso lurks as Marguerite’s sinister grandmother Julia, a harpy-like matron who seems to be the locus of the askew matriarchy that treats Marguerite like a sickly princess caught in a closed universe.
-It plays like a dark fairy tale where initially she appears to be at the mercy of wicked women.
+Sandra Locke is the captivating young sylph, Marguerite, and Robert Shaw portrays her estranged father, Michael.
+Mary Ure (Shaw’s real-life wife at the time) plays her mother, Katherine.
+Swedish actress Signe Hasso lurks as Marguerite’s sinister grandmother, Julia.
+This harpy-like matron seems to be the locus of the askew matriarchy that treats Marguerite like a sickly princess caught in a closed universe.
+It plays like a dark fairy tale where, initially, she appears to be at the mercy of wicked women.

 CapturFiles_1